Endtest Security

 Security of Data in Testing

-Endtest encourages customers to test using only non-sensitive or sanitized datasets.
-Endtest considers all data as sensitive and therefore encrypts data at rest (AES256) and in motion (TLS 1.2).
+Endtest encourages customers to test using only non-sensitive or sanitized data sets.
+Endtest enforces TLS 1.2+ at service and therefore encrypts data at rest (AES256) and in transit.

 Production Access Security

 Production access is limited to dedicated VLANs, systems, and admin privileges using multi-factor authentication.
 All activity is logged and reviewed on an ongoing basis.
-Any abnormal activity may trigger an incident to be reviewed by Security Operations
+Any abnormal activity is immediately investigated by the Security Operations.

 Device Security

-Browser/OS combinations or emulator/simulator devices are provisioned on demand in virtual machines and destroyed at the end of every test execution.
+Browser-based emulators or emulated/simulator devices are provisioned on demand in virtual machines and destroyed at the end of every test session.

 Device Retention